-- 3. Confirm public hearing date for the application and notify the applicant. - 4.
-During the public hearing(s): - a. vote to accept or deny the application as complete with discussion, as applicable. - b. if the application is accepted and time allows, open the hearing to the public and receive public comment.
+- - b. if the application if accepted and time allows, open the hearing to the public and receive public comment.
 Document public comments in writing. - c. close the public session and discuss the project and public comments as time allows. - d. vote to approve or deny the project or continue the public hearing to a future meeting. - 5.
 Provide the applicant with written documentation of the outcome of the meeting including a list of changes that must be made to the application package and/or additional information requested. - 6.
 If the project is approved, the Town will endorse and record the plans, as applicable.